Ebook and print!

 The Rainbow Collection, an LGBTQ+ pride flag themed makeup line, brings two unlikely girls together.

 Amber runs a semi-popular makeup channel.
-It combines the two things she loves best, makeup and teaching people.
+It combines the two things she loves best, makeup and sharing her passion.
 While talking face-to-face with people scares her, talking to a camera is much easier, it feels safer.

-That distance between herself and the people who watch her videos has always been right for her, until she meets a girl who makes her rethink everything she does.
+That distance between herself and the people who watch her videos has always been right for her, until she meets a girl who makes her rethink that position.

 Mya is a girl of many interests, from gaming to anime and manga to makeup and clothes, she loves it all.
-What she likes even more is to share her passions wi
+What she likes even more is to surround herself with people who enjoy similar things.

 Chapter 1 – Colour Her (Flowers and Keyboards 3), a Lesbian Autistic Young Adult Romance